-Indicator responsibility Senior Operations Manager: Monitoring and Analysis. erformance Indicator 2.3 3.1 Indicator title Percentage response to requests to block funds Definition The utilisation of section 34 directives (interventions/block instructions) of the FIC Act to block funds from being used in the financial system when there are reasonable grounds to suspect that it may represent the proceeds of crime or be connected to terrorist financing.
-As a prerequisite, it should be noted that section 34 directives can only be considered and issued upon receipt of substantiating information detailing the crime, followed by FIC interaction to verify the detail provided.
+Indicator title Percentage response to requests to block funds Definition The utilisation of section 34 directives (interventions/block instructions) of the FIC Act to block funds from being used in the financial system when there are reasonable grounds to suspect that it may represent the proceeds of crime or be connected to terrorist financing.
+As a prerequisite, it should be noted that section 34 directives can only be considered and issued upon receipt of substantiating information (under oath) detailing the crime, followed by FIC interaction to verify the detail provided.
 These tasks are undertaken to identify proceeds deposited to relevant accounts in order to evaluate possible recovery prospects.
 This may result in securing proceeds via section 34 directives issued or no recovery prospects and advising accordingly.
 FIC needs time to confirm information to inform the possibility of issuing section 34 directives.
 Where a section 34 directive is issued, the timeframe for a response will be calculated as within 5 working days from the date of issue of a directive.
 In instances where section 34 directives are not issued, the time frame for a response will be calculated as within 5 working days from confirmation of no recovery prospects.
-Source of data Signed section 34 directive from FIC to initiate the block or no block possible, and report to the stakeholder who requested the block or who has an interest in the matter, confirmation from financial institutions that the block is in place and the amount blocked or no recovery prospects.
-Method of calculation Percentage response to block funds against the number of requests/scenarios received within set timeframe Means of verification goAML system and supporting spreadsheets Assumptions Availability of resources Calculation type Cumulative Reporting cycle Annually Desired performance Securing proceeds of crime and increase the number of high/credible quality financial intelligence produced Indicator responsibility Senior Operations Manager: Monitoring and Analysis
+Source of data Signed section 34 directive from FIC to initiate the block or no block possible, and report to the stakeholder who requested the block and who provided all the substantiating information (under oath) detailing the crime or who has an interest in the matter, confirmation from financial institutions that the block is in place and the amount blocked or no recovery prospects.
+Method of calculation Percentage response to block funds against the number of requests/scenarios received within set timeframe Means of verification goAML system and supporting spreadsheets

+Assumptions Availability of resources

+Calculation type Cumulative

+Reporting cycle Annually

+Desired performance Securing proceeds of crime and increase the number of high/credible quality financial intelligence produced

+Indicator responsibility Senior Operations Manager: Monitoring and Analysis
-Indicator title Percentage response to requests for technical assistance to countries within the ESAAMLG region Definition To assist countries within the eastern and southern Africa region to develop their own AML/CFT regimes Source of data - Communication acknowledging the request and either agreeing or declining to provide technical assistance - Internal feedback report for out-of-country technical assistance provided - Attendance registers for in-house technical assistance provided - E-mail with information shared with requesting country depending on the request

-- Technical assistance requests register Method of calculation Number of technical assistance responses (agree and decline) divided by the number of technical assistance requests received Means of verification Requests received and responses (decline or accept) register Assumptions Availability of resources (human and funding) Calculation type Cumulative Reporting cycle Annually Desired performance Increase responses to technical assistance requests Indicator responsibility Senior Operations Manager: Legal and Policy
+Indicator title Respond to each request for technical assistance from countries within the ESAAMLG region Definition To assist countries within the eastern and southern Africa region to develop their own AML/CFT regimes Source of data - Communication acknowledging the request and either agreeing or declining to provide technical assistance - Internal feedback report for out-of-country technical assistance provided - Attendance registers for in-house technical assistance provided - E-mail with information shared with requesting country depending on the request - Technical assistance requests register Method of calculation Technical assistance response (agree and decline) for each of the technical assistance requests received Means of verification Requests received and responses (decline or accept) register Assumptions Availability of resources (human and funding) Calculation type Cumulative Reporting cycle Annually Desired performance Increase responses to technical assistance requests Indicator responsibility Senior Operations Manager: Legal and Policy